 Module 1.
-Introduction and Tips on Using the Resource Guide 1 1.1 Overview by the authors3 1.2 List of Figures/Exhibits6 1.3 Acronyms7 Module: 2.
-Methodology and Definitions8 2.1 Methodology8 2.2 Definitions 12 Module 3.
-Learning and Uptake: A Conceptual Framework 14 3.1 Introduction to the Conceptual Framework 3.2 Learning within the project design and implementation lifecycle 3.3 Learning through Systems Thinking - The Whole and its Parts 3.4 Learning through Localisation and Decolonial Approaches to Engagement 3.5 Co-creation as a Principle of Engagement and as a Process for Learning 3.6 Social Innovation in Support of Adaptation and Learning.
+Introduction and Tips on Using the Resource Guide 1 1.1 Overview by the authors 1.2 List of Figures/Exhibits 1.3 Acronyms7 Module: 2.
+Methodology and Definitions 2.1 Methodology 2.2 Definitions 12 Module 3.
+Learning and Uptake: A Conceptual Framework 3.1 Introduction to the Conceptual Framework 3.2 Learning within the Project Design and Implementation Lifecycle 3.3 Learning through Systems Thinking - The Whole and its Parts 3.4 Learning through Localisation and Decolonial Approaches to Engagement 24 3.5 Co-creation as a Principle of Engagement and as a Process for Learning 3.6 Social Innovation in Support of Adaptation and Learning.
 33 Module 4.
-Learning in Practice: Examples, Experiences and Reflections from the Case Studies 4.1 Organizational learning 4.2 The role of MEL Units in Programmatic Learning 4.3 Learning in Communities of Practice 4.4 Learning through Knowledge Platforms and Repositories 45 4.5 Learning partnerships 49 4.7 Knowledge Sharing, Knowledge Brokering, and Dissemination
+Learning in Practice: Examples, Experiences and Reflections from the Case Studies 4.1 Organizational Learning 4.2 The Role of MEL Units in Programmatic Learning 4.3 Learning in Communities of Practice 4.4 Learning through Knowledge Platforms and Repositories 45 4.5 Learning Partnerships 49 4.7 Knowledge Sharing, Knowledge Brokering, and Dissemination58 4.8 Did it Work?
+Learning from Failure62

 Module 5.
 The Challenges of Learning and Uptake in Complex Environments 64

 5.3 Factors that Facilitate or Inhibit Learning, Reflection, and Uptake

 Module 6.
 Recommendations 76

 Module 7.
 Annexes 80

 Annex 7.1: Glossary 80

 Annex 7.2: Interviews and Learning Calls 83

 Annex 7.3: Case Study Snapshots 85

 Annex 7.4: Bibliography 99

-7.5 About the KPSRL1 L07
+7.5 About the KPSRL1 L 07

-7.6 About the Research Team1 L08
+7.6 About the Research Team1 108